podbbot/alpine-tor-proxychains/README.md

 After that you will get `/bin/bash` into your alpine container.

-That's all.
+## Running applications through Tor
-If you want to put your application's traffic from the second container (`chains/tor_chains`) through the first one (`proxy/tor_proxy`) with Tor, you need to use `proxychains` command as a prefix, e.g.:
+If you want to put your application's traffic from the second container (`chains/tor_chains`) through the first one (`proxy/tor_proxy`, with Tor), you need to use `proxychains` command as a prefix, e.g.:
 1. `proxychains curl ifconfig.me`
 2. `proxychains nmap ...`

+That's all.